meelgroup/mccomp-ganak-appmc-2025/README.md

 CadiCal:
 c o CaDiCaL 2.0.0 0e8be0642ebf3e872a9df806fc0c1c1d8fa90084

+// internal note: this corresponds to run out-ganak-mccomp2324-14675861-0 on the Niagara cluster
 ```

 All of the above is available online, in public repositories, at the time, and